 Vegan skin care - why and how?

-That speaks for vegan cosmetics
+This speaks for vegan skin care

 Many cosmetics contain animal ingredients